-Configuration is exported to a .tgz package (the tar archive compressed by gzip) which includes all the key Kerio Control configuration files.
-Optionally, it is possible to include SSL certificates in the package.
+Configuration is exported to a .tgz package which includes all the key Kerio Control configuration files.
+Optionally, it is possible to include SSL certificates and DHCP leases in the package.

-Exported configuration does not include Kerio Control license key.
+Exported configuration does not include the Kerio Control license key.

-Kerio Control 8.1 or newer can automatically upload configuration files to Samepage.io (read article Saving configuration to Samepage for more information).
+Kerio Control can automatically upload configuration files to MyKerio or FTP (see Saving configuration to MyKerio and Saving configuration to FTP server).

-Import configuration
+Import configuration files